Dounan, Yunlin

 Dounan Township (斗南鎮 (Dòunán Zhèn)) is an urban township in Yunlin County, Taiwan.

 History

-The original name of Dounan is Taliwu (他里霧), which is named after one of the branches of an aboriginal tribe.
-The development of Taliwu had started since the Ming Dynasty, when Koxinga came to Taiwan.
+Dounan was formerly known as Ta-lí-bū (他里霧 (Tālǐwù)), which was derived from Dalivoe, a local settlement of the indigenous Lloa people.
+The development of Ta-lí-bū had started since the Ming Dynasty, when Koxinga came to Taiwan.
 It is the first place explored by the Han Chinese in the Yunlin area.
-During the Japanese rule period, Tarimu/Taliwu was rebuilt as an administrative division under the governance of Huwei and renamed to Tonan in 1920.
+During the Japanese rule period, Ta-lí-bū (transliterated to Japanese as Tarimu then) was rebuilt as an administrative division under the governance of Kobi and renamed to Tonan in 1920.
 In 1946, it became an independent township.

 Geography

 Dounan is located on a plain with flat terrain.
 The elevation of the township is 33 meters above sea level and it inclines from east to west.

 Administrative divisions

 Tungren, Xiqi, Nanchang, Beiming, Zhongtian, Linzi, Shigui, Shixi, Jingxing, Xinnan, Adan, Jiangjun, Jiushe, Mingchang, Datung, Beima, Xiba, Xinlun, Tungming, Xinguang, Tiantou and Xiaotung Village.

 Economy

 Most of the land use in Dounan is for agriculture, which makes up about 10.4 km2.
 The majority of the business in the township is low-level service, in which most of them are retail stores.